 At the time, it was hoped that all this posturing at London’s expense would end after the mayoral election and Whitehall grown-ups pointed out – as Johnson frequently did when he was Mayor – that without a resurgent London economy, the UK as a whole will find it harder to recover from the pandemic.
 But no. The latest funding so-called “agreement” imposes even stricter conditions on TfL then the second one did in the autumn, many of them relating to long-running Tory obsessions with TfL’s pension scheme and the introduction of “driverless trains”, which they hope will reduce the power of Tube unions and never mind the practicalities or expense.

-All of this points to a bigger national issue which goes as surely to the heart of how we are governed as scintillating tales of Lulu Lytle sofas and fixing tax problems for vacuum cleaner salesman.
+All of this points to a bigger national issue which goes as surely to the heart of how we are governed as scintillating tales of Lulu Lytle sofas and fixing tax problems for vacuum cleaner salesmen.
 The long-delayed White Paper on devolution is now to be replaced by a “levelling up” one, in which Johnson’s government will presumably at long last attempt to define what it thinks “levelling up” actually means and entails.

 It ought to mean sustained and tailored programmes of public investment together with the radical devolution of new powers to regional government across the country to make best use of it.
 But given what has been done to London, is any such transfer of real power away from the Whitehall on the cards?
 Is such a basic requirement of any serious “levelling up” strategy likely to be provided to the metro mayors of Labour-leaning Merseyside, Manchester, Bristol or even the currently Tory-run West Midlands and Tees Valley?